google/WebFundamentals/src/content/en/fundamentals/design-and-ui/responsive/index.md

 ## How to choose breakpoints

-While it may be helpful to think about defining breakpoints based on device classes, use caution.
-Defining breakpoints based on specific devices, products,brand names, or operating systems that are in use today can result in a maintenance nightmare.
+Don't define breakpoints based on device classes.
+Defining breakpoints based on specific devices, products, brand names, or operating systems that are in use today can result in a maintenance nightmare.
 Instead, the content itself should determine how the layout adjusts to its container.

 ### TL;DR {: .hide-from-toc }
 - Create breakpoints based on content, never on specific devices, products, or brands.
-- Design for the smallest mobile device first, then progressively enhance the experience as more screen real estate becomes available.
+- Design for the smallest mobile device first; then progressively enhance the experience as more screen real estate becomes available.
 - Keep lines of text to a maximum of around 70 or 80 characters.